-Tremendous disruption caused by COVID-19 has led companies to focus more than ever on risk management, governance, and internal controls.
-Operating and administrative environments have pivoted to a highly dynamic and fluid state, with predictability and normalcy only just beginning to come into focus.
+Tremendous disruption caused by COVID-19 led companies to focus more than ever on risk management, governance, and internal controls.
+Operating and administrative environments pivoted to a highly dynamic and fluid state, with predictability and normalcy only just beginning to come into focus.
 However, one thing that hasn’t changed is the need to maintain strong internal control, especially for public companies that need to meet SOX 404 reporting requirements.

-No matter when your fiscal year ends, it’s important to review the health of your internal controls frequently to ensure your they’re working properly and keeping your company protected from risk.
+No matter when your fiscal year ends, it’s important to review the health of your internal controls frequently to ensure they’re working properly and keeping your company protected from risk.
 Now is a crucial time to pause and reflect on how recent changes may have impacted those controls.
 That’s why we’ve created an internal controls checklist, which reporting companies can use to organize key activities into quarterly milestones and check in on progress throughout the year.

 In addition to the checklist, here are some guidelines to help you stay on track: